ddev/ddev/docs/content/users/install/ddev-installation.md

     * Open your project’s codespace directly, edit the `.devcontainer/devcontainer.json` file, and rebuild the container with VS Code’s “Codespaces: Rebuild Container” action. (<kbd>⌘</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> on a Mac or <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> on Windows, then search for “rebuild”.)

-    Your updated `devcontainer.json` file may differ depending on your project, but you should have `docker-in-docker` and `install-ddev` in the `features` section:
+    Your updated `devcontainer.json` file may differ depending on your project, but you should have `install-ddev` in the `features` section:

     ```json
     {
       "image": "mcr.microsoft.com/devcontainers/universal:2",
       "features": {
-        "ghcr.io/devcontainers/features/docker-in-docker:2": {},
         "ghcr.io/ddev/ddev/install-ddev:latest": {}
       },
       "portsAttributes": {